Residual Multi-Fidelity Neural Network Computing: Problem formulation and background

-The pivotal step in multi-fidelity computation is to design a procedure that captures and utilizes the correlation between models at different levels of fidelity.
-One of the oldest and most established approaches uses a Bayesian auto-regressive Gaussian process (GP) \cite{Kennedy_OHagan:2000, OND:GP2forrester2007}.
-This method works well for sparse high fidelity data, but is often computationally prohibitive for high dimensional problems.
+The pivotal step in multi-fidelity computation is to design a procedure that captures and utilizes the relationship between models at different levels of fidelity.
+One of the most established approaches uses a Bayesian auto-regressive Gaussian process (GP) \cite{Kennedy_OHagan:2000, OND:GP2forrester2007}.
+This method works well for sparse high-fidelity data, but is often computationally prohibitive for high dimensional problems.
 It is in this high dimensional regime that neural network based multi-fidelity surrogate modeling promises to make an impact.
 A widely used neural network based approach, known as {\it comprehensive correction}, assumes a linear correlation between models, writing $Q_{HF}(\bm{\theta}) = \rho(\bm{\theta}) Q_{LF}(\bm{\theta}) + \delta(\bm{\theta})$, where $\rho$ and $\delta$ are the unknown multiplicative and additive corrections, respectively; see e.g. \cite{MF_review:16}.
-The main limitation of this strategy is its inability to capture a possibly nonlinear relation between the two models.
-In fact, in parts of the domain $\Theta$ where the two models do not exhibit linear correlation, e.g. due to the deterioration of the low-fidelity data and hence their deviation from high-fidelity data over time in time-dependent problems, a linear formulation would ignore the low-fidelity model (that may still be very informative) and put all the weight on the high-fidelity data; see also Figure~\ref{pedagogy_fig} below.
+The main limitation of this strategy is its inability to capture a possibly nonlinear correlations between the two models.
+In certain regions of the domain $\Theta$, where the two models lack a strong linear correlation---such as in time-dependent problems where the low-fidelity data deteriorates and diverges from the high-fidelity data over time---a linear formulation may disregard the low-fidelity model (which could still provide valuable information) and assign all the weight to the high-fidelity data; see also Figure~\ref{pedagogy_fig}.
 In order to address this limitation, more general approaches have been proposed.
-In \cite{MF_nonlinear:17} the authors replace the linear multiplicative relation by a nonlinear one and consider $Q_{HF}(\bm{\theta}) = F(Q_{LF}(\bm{\theta})) + \delta(\bm{\theta})$, where $F$ is a (possibly nonlinear) unknown function.
+In \cite{MF_nonlinear:17}, the authors replace the linear multiplicative relation by a nonlinear one and consider $Q_{HF}(\bm{\theta}) = F(Q_{LF}(\bm{\theta})) + \delta(\bm{\theta})$, where $F$ is a (possibly nonlinear) unknown function.
 Other related works that also employ neural networks to construct multi-fidelity regression models include \cite{MFNN_Karniadakis:20,MFNN_Motamed:20}.
-In \cite{MFNN_Karniadakis:20} a combination of linear and nonlinear relations between models, $Q_{HF}(\bm{\theta}) = F_L (\bm{\theta}, Q_{LF}(\bm{\theta})) + F_{NL} (\bm{\theta}, Q_{LF}(\bm{\theta}))$ is used, and \cite{MFNN_Motamed:20} utilizes a general correlation between the two models, $Q_{HF}(\bm{\theta}) = F(\bm{\theta}, Q_{LF}(\bm{\theta}))$, with $F$ being a general nonlinear unknown function.
+In \cite{MFNN_Karniadakis:20}, a combination of linear and nonlinear relations between models, $Q_{HF}(\bm{\theta}) = F_L (\bm{\theta}, Q_{LF}(\bm{\theta})) + F_{NL} (\bm{\theta}, Q_{LF}(\bm{\theta}))$ is used, and \cite{MFNN_Motamed:20} utilizes a general correlation between the two models, $Q_{HF}(\bm{\theta}) = F(\bm{\theta}, Q_{LF}(\bm{\theta}))$, with $F$ being a general nonlinear unknown function.
 These formulations however are not capable of exploiting the full potential of multi-fidelity modeling to gain computational efficiency.

 Motivated by residual modeling, instead of searching for a direct correlation between models, we reformulate the correlation in terms of a (possibly nonlinear) residual function that measures the discrepancy between the models; see Section \ref{sec:rmf}.
 We will show how and why such a formulation can achieve higher levels of efficiency.